 These malls have underperformed and Hyprop had to impair this business R1.07bn earlier in 2019.

 On Monday, Hyprop Investments concluded an agreement to dispose of their interests in the Manda Hill shopping centre to Growthpoint Investec African Properties.

-The shopping centre was owned by Hyprop Investment’s 37.5 percent-held Mauritius subsidiary.
+The shopping centre was owned Hyprop Investment’s 37.5 percent-held Mauritius subsidiary.
 Hyprop’s share of the disposal proceeds will be used to settle a portion of its dollar denominated debt.

 Hyprop is grappling with a debt burden that ratings agency Moody’s Investors Service says is too high.

-The company has taken a hit on its investment in the rest of Africa, having impaired that business by R1.1 billion earlier in 2019.
+The company has taken a hit on its investment in the rest of Africa, having impaired that business R1.1 billion earlier in 2019.